Neuro-Linguistic Programming – Some errors and problems mentioned by scientists, system trainers and yogis

 10. Richard Bandler & John Grinder – Reframing, NLP and the transformation of meaning, Real People Press, 1982

-11. Ionut Ciurea, NLP Practitioner – Vision through NLP: principles, presuppositions, paradigms
+11. Ionuț Ciurea, NLP Practitioner – Vision through NLP: principles, presuppositions, paradigms

-12. Thom Hartmann – transcript of the issue of 16 November 2004, www.thomhartmann.com
+12. Thom Hartmann – transcript of the show of November 16, 2004, www.thomhartmann.com

-13. Thom Hartmann, transcript of the issue of November 17, 2004, www.thomhartmann.com
+13. Thom Hartmann, transcript of the November 17, 2004 show, www.thomhartmann.com

 14. By David D. Kirkpatrick – In secretly taped conversations, glimpses of the future president, New York Times, February 20, 2005